ElektraInitiative/libelektra/doc/tutorials/specification.md

 You can define the path inside the `spec:/` namespace as `/sw/org/app/#0/current`, refer to [the documentation](https://www.libelektra.org/tutorials/integration-of-your-c-application) to find out more about constructing the name.

-You will also be using the profile `current`, you can find out more about profiles in
-[the documentation](https://www.libelektra.org/plugins/profile) as well.
+You will be using the profile `current`, you can find out more about profiles in [the documentation](https://www.libelektra.org/plugins/profile) as well.

 You also need to specify the plugin you will use for writing to the file in the correct format.
 In this case you can choose the `ni` plugin to write to the specification file.